Perfect Pairings: Discover the Delightful Harmony of Paella and Wine

-Villa Maïa is a complete contrast to the Intercontinental, and wonderful in a different way.
-Located in a much quieter, discreet location on top of Fourvière hill, this 5 star is contemporary and designer, conceived and decorated by Jean-Michel Wilmotte, Jacques Grange, and Louis Benech.
-The views of Lyon below are breathtaking, and the hotel’s design is so comfortable and luxurious with the best textiles and materials.
-There is a real hidden gem feel to this hotel, with a peaceful atmosphere (there is even an indoor pool & spa, inspired by Roman baths and a reference to the nearby Ancient Roman theatre).
+Villa Maïa completely contrasts the Intercontinental and is wonderful in a different way.
+Located in a much quieter, discreet location on top of Fourvière Hill, this 5-star is contemporary and designer conceived and decorated by Jean-Michel Wilmotte, Jacques Grange, and Louis Benech.
+The views of Lyon below are breathtaking, and the hotel’s design is so comfortable and luxurious, with the best textiles and materials.
+This hotel has a real hidden gem feel, with a peaceful atmosphere (Roman baths and a reference to the nearby Ancient Roman theatre inspire even an indoor pool & spa).
 Another highlight is it is across from the famous Tetedoie restaurant.

-Boscolo Lyon, another relatively recent opening (2016), is a member of the Italian luxury brand Boscolo Hotels, and their Lyon hotel is solely owned by Angelo Boscolo.
+Boscolo Lyon, another relatively recent opening (2016), is a member of the Italian luxury brand Boscolo Hotels, and Angelo Boscolo solely owns their Lyon hotel.
 The ambiance is indeed Italian, chic, and impeccable.
 It’s gorgeous!
-There are fresh flowers everywhere, marble statues, and flawless decoration with silver, gray and white color scheme.
+Fresh flowers are everywhere, marble statues, and flawless silver, gray, and white decorations.
 The hotel is set inside a 19th-century palace on the Rhône riverbank in the Presqu’île, and you are steps from great shops, restaurants, and attractions here.
-The facilities include a romantic, indoor swimming pool (designed like a Roman bath); a cocktail bar (where the Aperol Spritz is de rigueur); and a top-class, verrrrry sexy Italian restaurant fitted out in Amazon blue velvet.
+The facilities include a romantic indoor swimming pool (designed like a Roman bath); a cocktail bar (where the Aperol Spritz is de rigueur); and a top-class, verrrrry sexy Italian restaurant fitted out in Amazon blue velvet.

 La Cour des Loges

-The hill topped Villa Florentine is a member of Relais & Chateaux, and marvelously set in a converted 17th-century convent.
+The hill-topped Villa Florentine is a member of Relais & Chateaux and is marvelously set in a converted 17th-century convent.
 It features a unique outdoor (heated) pool with a jacuzzi overlooking the majestic Saint-Jean Cathedral.
-They have recently renovated their dining room at Les Terrasses de Lyon, and it is super!
+They have recently renovated their dining room at Les Terrasses de Lyon, which is super!
 The views and cuisine are exquisite.
 We love this hotel for its location, pool, and restaurant, do note that many of the rooms require a revamp.

 Hôtel Carlton Lyon MGallery

-The best “all-rounder” 4 star in Lyon, in our opinion, is the Hôtel Carlton Lyon MGallery by Sofitel.
-It’s cozy, central, and the staff are welcoming.
+In our opinion, the best “all-rounder” 4-star in Lyon is the Hôtel Carlton Lyon MGallery by Sofitel.
+It’s cozy and central, and the staff are welcoming.
 The Belle Époque hotel houses 80 tastefully decorated rooms (decorated in reds, maroons, gold, and cream) and features a great cocktail bar.
 Their list of champagne cocktails and wines is impressive!
 Breakfast is excellent, and other services include massages and spa treatments.
-This classic hotel will appeal to all, is good value within its category, and very popular.
+This classic hotel will appeal to all, is good value within its category, and is very popular.